 The average typical spread for EUR/USD with the VIP account is 1.1 pips per lot.

-The commission for one round trade is $5 for forex and CFDs on commodities and $2 for CFDs on indices with the Raw account type.
+The commission for one round trade is $5 for forex and CFDs on commodities and $2 on indices and 0.15% on shares with the Raw account type.

 Trading with CFDs on stocks with any of the account types will incur the same fees.
 A commission of 0.15% is charged for each round trade of CFDs on all the available stocks with any of the account types.